SJTU-IPADS/SQLDriller/README.md

 ```
 In `./results/dataset_refine/{benchmark}_train/`, view `statistics.txt` for a summary of effectiveness evaluation (refer to results of **Table 5 and 6** in the paper).

-Then, `./results/dataset_refine/{benchmark}_train/SQLDriller/train.json` can be used to fine-tune existing models.
+Then, `./results/dataset_refine/{benchmark}_train/SQLDriller/train.json` can be used to fine-tune existing Text-to-SQL models.
-We temporarily omit such scripts of model re-tuning and re-inference in this repo.
-Refer to the repo of each developed model, and put refined train set file into their repos instead.

 #### 3.2 Model Accuracy Evaluation